Fall of Barcelona: Monday, 23 January

 The cabinet meeting – as it would turn out, the last one in Barcelona – was concluded a few hours after midnight.
 Martial law was declared on the entire republican territory.
-Negrín passed on the information, just received from Rojo, that attempts to mount a last line of resistance along the Llobregat failed and most likely counter-action of Republican troops would be reduced to manoeuvrable defence on the right and the left bank of the river.
-The government decided to release a declaration claiming the cabinet stays in Barcelona.
-However, just when it was being published over the radio (in Spain newspapers usually did not go out on Mondays), Negrín ordered to begin evacuation of all government offices.
-The order was implemented immediately, and scramble for available vehicles began.
+Negrín passed on the information, just received from Rojo, that attempts to mount a last line of resistance along the Llobregat had failed and most likely counter-action of Republican troops would be reduced to manoeuvrable defence on the right and the left bank of the river.
+The government decided to release a declaration claiming the cabinet would stay in Barcelona.
+However, just when it was being published over the radio (in Spain newspapers usually did not go out on Mondays), Negrín ordered evacuation of all government offices to begin.
+The order was implemented immediately, and a scramble for available vehicles began.

-In line with Comorera's decree, all workplaces were closed, though probably rather few of employees reported to fortification works.
+In line with Comorera's decree, all workplaces were closed, though probably rather few employees reported to fortification works.
 Trams ceased to circulate.
 Convoys of vehicles were loaded with chests containing documentation, while smoke of burning papers started to emerge from some official buildings.
-Starting early afternoon all institutions, organizations and entities with any vehicles and petrol available – from Institució de les Lletres Catalanes to fábrica aeronáutica Elizalde - were already busy preparing for evacuation, and some inhabitants with improvised means appeared on roads leading north of Barcelona.
+Starting early afternoon, all institutions, organizations and entities with any vehicles and petrol available – from Institució de les Lletres Catalanes to fábrica aeronáutica Elizalde - were already busy preparing for evacuation, and some inhabitants with improvised means appeared on roads leading north of Barcelona.

 CNT, FAI and Juventudes Libertarias staged a plenary session; they decided to move to Figueres, but stuck to the idea of defending the city and entrusted García Oliver – who attended briefly – with this task.
 He ordered a dedicated staff meeting for later in the day, and when no-one showed up, in the evening he left Barcelona.
 At the time young Anarchist militants were roaming the city mobilising whoever they found to join the defenders.
 Some PCE members like Sánchez Arcas or Hidalgo de Cisneros also left, alike members of the Basque government, e.g. José Antonio Aguirre and Manuel Irujo.
 Executive committees of PSOE and UGT decided to evacuate.